Powerful US storms bring threats ranging from critical fire weather to blizzard conditions

 “We was coming out rain, sleet or snow,” Jones said.

-The alarming forecast was one of the first big tests for the National Weather Service after hundreds of forecasters were fired last week as part of President Donald Trump's moves to slash the size of the federal government.
-Former employees said the firing of meteorologists who make crucial local forecasts across the U.S. could put lives at risk.
+The alarming weather expected Tuesday could be one of the first big tests for the National Weather Service after hundreds of forecasters were fired last week as part of President Donald Trump's moves to slash the size of the federal government.
+Former employees said the firing of meteorologists who make crucial local forecasts across the U.S. could put lives at risk, though it was too soon to know the impact on forecasts and warnings for this storm.

-Dust storms brought near-zero visibility to parts of New Mexico and west Texas on Monday, prompting the National Weather Service to issue Dust Storm Warnings.
-“Widespread blowing dust" was expected Tuesday, said the weather service office covering Midland and Odessa, Texas.
+Storms that swept through Texas and Oklahoma early Tuesday morning brought high winds and rain, overturning tractor-trailers and damaging roofs.
+Power outages were climbing Tuesday morning in the storm's wake, with nearly 400,000 customers without power in Texas and another 25,000 knocked offline in Oklahoma, according to PowerOutage.us, which tracks outages nationwide.

+In the 16,000-resident city of Ada, Oklahoma, where the apartment and nursing home roofs were torn away, the damage indicates there was likely a tornado that touched down early Tuesday morning as a line of powerful thunderstorms rumbled across the state, said Bruce Thoren, a meteorologist with the National Weather Service.

-On Tuesday, twisters, damaging winds and large hail were all possible as a strong storm system was set to move across the nation's midsection into Arkansas, Louisiana and Mississippi, the federal Storm Prediction Center warned.
+On Tuesday, twisters, damaging winds and large hail were all possible as the strong storm system began moving across the nation's midsection into Arkansas, Louisiana and Mississippi, the federal Storm Prediction Center warned.
 Tornado watches and warnings were issued Tuesday morning in Oklahoma, Texas and Arkansas.

 The bullseye for a heightened risk of severe weather was an area stretching from east Texas to Alabama that’s home to more than 7 million people.
 Cities under threat included Baton Rouge and Shreveport in Louisiana; Jackson, Mississippi; and Mobile, Alabama.